 Mrizek #630 made a motion, seconded by Sanders #32 to accept and adopt the resolution.
 Motion carried.
 Resolution #6-1984 Adopted.

 George Rendek, Grand Master who was raised in the Odd Fellow’s Children’s Home, appointed the Organizational Committee consisting of: Matt Hills P.G.M., Roger Drackley P.G.P., Don Klockenga, Lloyd Jenkel, Darlene Wick, Bernice Wood, PP, IARA, Opal Albin (Miss Perfect).

 The Next Year Grand Master Ray Clayton appointed the first Scholarship Committee and GM Clayton assigned the same committee to start the actual Scholarship review.
-In the last 32 years the Scholarship Committee has awarded $519,000.00 in Scholarships to deserving students throughout the state of Illinois.
-Which is an average of $16,218.75 per year.
+Since 1985, the Scholarship Committee has awarded $606,000.00 in Scholarships to deserving students throughout the state of Illinois.
+Which is an average of $17,823.53 per year and 20-30 scholarships per year.